-- The appeal for admission to SJI Year 5 2021 opens after the release of the Joint Admissions Exercise (JAE) Posting on 28 January 2021, and closes on Wednesday, 3 February 2021, at 12 noon.
+The appeal for admission to SJI JC1 2023 opens after the release of the Joint Admissions Exercise (JAE) Posting on 2 February 2023, and closes on 8 February 2023, at 12 noon.

-- Students who meet the SJI COP and wish to put in an appeal can refer to our school website for appeal instructions on 28 January 2021, after 10am.
+Students who meet the SJI COP and wish to submit an appeal can refer to our school website for appeal instructions on 2 February 2023, after 10am.

 - Students who are currently in the Integrated Programme (IP) are strongly encouraged to complete and benefit from the customised 6-year IP programme of your current school.
 Should you require advice and guidance on this matter, please refer to the school authorities in your current school.

 - Only successful applicants will be notified.
 If you do not hear from us by 8 February 2023, you may take it that your appeal is unsuccessful.

 - PENDING THE OUTCOME OF THE APPEAL, STUDENTS ARE TO REPORT TO THE JUNIOR COLLEGE THAT THEY ARE POSTED TO.